Sain49/heritage-explorer-swe/README.md

 ## 📖 About

-This project helps you find museums, castles, monuments, and more across Sweden.
+This app helps you find museums, castles, monuments, and more across Sweden.
 You can search by name or category, zoom to popular areas, see results on a map, and view details (with optional images from Wikidata).

 ## ✨ Features